Laravel with Bitbucket Pipelines

 You can check your bitbucket-pipelines.yml file with our online validator .

 Laravel uses a RDBMS (MySQL by default) to store application state.

 We can use Bitbucket Pipelines service containers to run containers from community managed images.

 The MySQL definition is a little bit harder:

-We define 4 environment variable for MySQL: MYSQL_DATABASE, MYSQL_RANDOM_ROOT_PASSWORD, MYSQL_USER and MYSQL_PASSWORD.
+We define variables for MySQL: MYSQL_DATABASE, MYSQL_RANDOM_ROOT_PASSWORD, MYSQL_USER and MYSQL_PASSWORD.

-These instruct the MySQL initialisation process to create a database named 'homestead', user 'homestead' with password 'secret', and to assign a random password to the root user.
+These instruct the MySQL initialization process to create a database named 'homestead' with a user 'homestead' with password 'secret', and to assign a random password to the root user.
 These values must match the contents of config/database.php:

-These environment variables are loaded from .env in the root of the project by Composer.
+.env location in the root of the project.

 When you commit and push to the repo in Bitbucket, Pipelines with automatically run the build: